Personal Safety Information

 For more information, please review the Valencia College Severe Weather Policy

 Timely Warning Policy

 In compliance with the Clery Act, Valencia also provides “timely warnings” called campus safety alerts to students, staff and faculty in an effort to communicate prevention strategies or basic safety information about reported crimes or activities that are considered a threat or are in the public interest.
 Timely warnings will be issued by authorized and designated Valencia employees through the college email system to all students, faculty and staff.
-Current campus safety alerts will be posted on the Valencia website at: valenciacollege.edu/students/security/timely-warnings.php
+Current campus safety alerts will be posted on the Valencia College web page, Timely Warnings valenciacollege.edu/students/security/timely-warnings.php

 The warning will be issued through the college e-mail system to students, faculty and staff.